microsoft/rushstack.io-website/pages/api/rush-lib.rushconfigurationproject.downstreamdependencyprojects.md

 ## RushConfigurationProject.downstreamDependencyProjects property

+> Warning: This API is now obsolete.
+>
+> Use `consumingProjectNames` instead, as it has Set semantics, which better reflect the nature of the data.
+>

-A list of projects within the Rush configuration which directly depend on this package.
+An array of projects within the Rush configuration which directly depend on this package.

 <b>Signature:</b>